The Real Thing (Faith No More album): Production

-All the music was written before Mike joined the band, which had gotten rid of the original singer, Chuck Mosley, and the tracks were either in preproduction or being recorded when Mike came in.
-And when he'd ask if he could make a section longer or different, the band would say "No, this is it, so you have to do it this way".
-So Mike Patton wrote every lyric and melody to that record over a ten to twelve day period.
-And it is stunning, because he was nineteen or twenty, and pulled all that out of the air, and put together an incredible record.
-The only thing we did was spend a couple of days at this coffee shop in San Francisco, because a lot of the songs were really dark and heavy lyrically, crazily so, and I would sit there and go, "Mike, these are some great lyrics, but we need to at least use some metaphor, or couch some of the concepts, but I think you've got some great ideas here".
-In the end, they really pulled some great songs together.
+Producer Matt Wallace said that Patton wrote the lyrics over a 10 to 12 day period; this is considered an impressive feat considering Patton was only 19-20 years old, and "pulled it out of thin air".
+The only input from Wallace came during a few days spent at a San Francisco coffee shop, where he advised Patton to incorporate more metaphors to soften some of the darker, heavier lyrical themes.
+Among the darker lyrics on the album are "The Morning After", "Surprise!
+You're Dead" and "Underwater Love".
+In 1995, British music publication Q described all three of these songs as lyrically revolving around murder.
+"Underwater Love" has upbeat music which contrasts the apparent lyrical matter.

 The recording sessions yielded several songs that did not appear on the album.
 Two of them, "The Grade" and "The Cowboy Song", later appeared on the singles and on the UK edition of Live at the Brixton Academy.
 A third song, "Sweet Emotion", was later re-recorded with different lyrics as "The Perfect Crime" for the soundtrack to the film that also starred a cameo appearance from guitarist Jim Martin, Bill & Ted's Bogus Journey.
-The original version was released on Flexible Fiend 3 with Kerrang! magazine issue 258 and, more recently The Very Best Definitive Ultimate Greatest Hits Collection, the greatest hits compilation released to coincide with the band's reunion tour.
+The original version was released on Flexible Fiend 3 with Kerrang! magazine issue 258 and on The Very Best Definitive Ultimate Greatest Hits Collection, the 2009 greatest hits compilation released to coincide with the band's reunion tour.